DellGEOS/AzureStackDocs/01-PlanningAzureStack/03-deployment-models-and-workloads.md

 There are multiple ways to deploy SQL Server on Azure Stack HCI cluster.
 But in the end there are two main - Deploying a SQL Server in a Virtual Machine, or in AKS (Azure Kubernetes Service) as SQL Managed instance.

-> SQL Performance in Virtual Machine
+> SQL Performance in one Virtual Machine (out of 40 on 4 node cluster) running SQL workload (database forced to read from disk)

 ![](03-Deployment-Models-and-Workloads/media/SQLPerformanceVM.png)

 ## Kubernetes